calmlb/CSS-Flexbox-Lab/w01/d4/js-functions-lab.md

 ## Introduction

 This lab provides an opportunity to practice defining and coding some real-world functions.
+Function expressions are covered in the notes, but function declarations can be used instead if you feel more comfortable.

 > **Note:** Feel free to work in pairs to complete this lab.
 Also, Google/StackOverflow is a good friend to have around...